About Cade Spenker

 Family and Life

-One of the greatest blessings of my life has been my wife.
-We met in 2020, and in September of 2024 we were married in Corbett, Oregon, which is the backdrop for the beautiful photo you see here.
-She is beautiful, amazing, and my biggest encouragement.
-Together, we love creating memories, whether it’s a simple date night, an afternoon walk on the sand at the beach, or a bigger adventure.
+In 2020, I met someone who would change my life in the best way.
+Four years later, we celebrated our wedding in the scenic hills of Corbett, Oregon, which is the backdrop for the photo you see here!
+Sharing life with my wife [you could switch out “my wife” for her name if you’re comfortable with that] has been one of the most meaningful parts of my journey.
+We love making memories together, whether it’s a simple dinner date, an afternoon walk at the beach, or a bigger adventure.
 Some of our favorite hikes have been Hamilton Mountain Trail and Lava Canyon, and one of our goals is to one day climb Mt.
 St. Helens.
 We also enjoy playing tennis, traveling, and spending time with family and friends.
 As we look to the future, we hope to raise a family of our own and continue building a life rooted in faith and love.

 What Matters Most